eclipse-arrowhead/core-c/libraries/README.md

 ## Repository Organization

-The Eclipse Arrowhead Core C libraries are all located in `libraries` folder of the [core-c][ghub] project of the official Arrowhead framework [GitHub organization][gorg].
+The Eclipse Arrowhead Core C libraries are all located in the `libraries` folder of the [core-c][ghub] project of the official Arrowhead framework [GitHub organization][gorg].
 If you are reading this document on GitHub, it is located inside this `libraries` folder.
 The folder contains this document and configuration files at its root.
 Additionally, it contains a number of folders